 Craniofacial Anthropometry of some Julio-Claudian Portraits

-(Summary of investigation)
+(Summary of initial investigation)

 William Storage and Laura Maish